Daima: Bone tools

 Stone was not always easy to come by.
 Stone had to be collected, gathered, and then carried back to the site.
 Is believed this extensive process, caused people to turn to animal bones for tool material.
 Daima I is also characterized by beautiful and intricately made bone tools.
 Among these tools, the most notorious are the bone harpoons.
 The bone harpoons are boat-shaped in cross-section and are pointed at both ends.
-The length of these tools varies from 5.1 centimeters to 13.0 centimeters and these usually have two line-retention lugs; Some have only one, and some do not have one at all.
+The length of these tools varies from 5.1 to 13 cm and these usually have two line-retention lugs; Some have only one, and some do not have one at all.
 Also, the harpoons have a few barbs on them.
 Those mentioned details denote these tools are in fact harpoons that were intended to detach from their shaft and remain in the wound after impact.

 Double-ended bone points are also highly common during this phase.
 In Daima's case, it is assumed the bone points were being used as projectiles such as arrows.
 A spatulate-like tool is also found at Daima I. This tool is made out of a splinter of metapodial bones with part of the proximal end used as the handle.
 The distal end of the bone was removed, and the end of the shaft was grounded to a chisel-like with a point on the edge.
 This artifact is thought to have been used as a skinning tool.
 In addition, an ulna tool is also present in the archaeological record of Daima I. This tool consists of a proximal end used as a handle, just as the spatulate tool previously mentioned.
 Also, the shaft was ground to a circular and pointed cross-section.
 Additional bone tools include a few spearheads.